2022-2023 Course Catalog

 The Professional Doctorate of Occupational Therapy (OTD) program is designed for occupational therapy clinicians and/or academicians who want to enhance their careers and be professional leaders.
 Students learn to apply evidence-based literature and bring practice to a heightened level of professional accountability, develop into a professional leader in areas of public policy, professional advocacy, and business management, gain additional theoretical knowledge and clinical competence, and practice concepts of educational theory and measurement as it relates to both clients and students.
 Each course is intricately connected to the professional student’s practice focus.
 Student growth is not simply academic; what is learned in “the classroom” can be applied directly to the student’s work setting.
 The student will grow into an advanced clinician.
 The professional student’s practice focus may be the setting in which they work, or may extend into the community or an emerging practice area.

 The online OTD program consists of ten (10) courses that are intricately connected to the professional student’s practice focus.
-The online learning experience is enhanced with two short required residencies at Chatham University in Pittsburgh.

 Upon completion of the OTD Program, graduates will have developed knowledge and skills to become evidence-based practitioners, advanced clinicians, and professional leaders.
 Specifically, graduates will: